So, just like that…. it’s over! I ran my first half marathon on Sunday! After months and months of training, I can hardly believe it came and went 🙂

 We were VERY pleased with that!
 We were not out to beat any particular time and based off our 11 mile training run, we figured it would take us about 3 hours and 15 minutes to complete the race.

 Well, two weeks ago after our last long training run, I would have said absolutely not.

 Yeah, I think I would 🙂

 I love the fact that I did something that not many people can do and that I pushed my body to do something that I didn’t think it was capable of!
 It’s a high that I wouldn’t mind repeating.

 OK, so here is what my training looked like from January to race day.
-First off, I mostly trained using the Galloway method (running walking intervals) with an interval of running 3 minutes and walking 1 minute.
-Well, the last couple weeks of training, I started running the first 3 miles, then doing looser longer untimed intervals.
-When we actually ran the race, we ran to each water station (about every two miles), drank our water (my mom drank gatorade) walked for a little bit (maybe a couple minutes?), then ran to the next station.
+First off, I mostly trained using the Galloway method (this link takes you to the book on Amazon that I read!) (running/walking intervals) with an interval of running 3 minutes and walking 1 minute.
+Well, the last couple weeks of training, I started completely running the first 3 miles, then doing looser, longer, untimed intervals.
+When we actually ran the race, we ran to each water station (about every two miles), drank our water (my mom drank gatorade) walked for a little bit (maybe a couple minutes or less?), then ran to the next station.
 Like I mentioned before, I took some walking breaks to let my mom catch up, but they weren’t timed.
 My mom pretty much ran the whole thing.

 Week 1 (first week in Jan): ran 3 times of about 2 miles each time.
 I was just trying to condition my body to running again after a 6 month break.

 Week 2: ran 2 miles twice, then ran 3 miles on the weekend.

 Week 3: took 2 30 minute runs (approx 2.5 miles) then ran 4 miles on the weekend.

 From there on out, my training was one week, running 3 times for about 30 minutes each time and then the next week, run 30 minutes twice with a long run on the weekend, increasing each long run by one mile.